Shaga-Matula/Mastermind_PG/README.md

      <figcaption>How To Play Btn:</figcaption>
   </figure>
  * New Game Button: Reloads the page and asked the user to chose a color, fill line and play.<br>
- * Change Answer Button: Incraments backwards deeleting a colour at a time.<br>
+ * Change Answer Button: Incraments backwards deleting a color at a time.<br>
  * Submit Answer Button: Enters the users choice and calculates the result.<br>
    <figure>
     <img src="assets/images/btombutt.png" width=400>
     <figcaption>New Game, Change Answer and Submit Btn:</figcaption>
   </figure>
-  * Colour Selection Area: A choice of six colours to make a guess from.<br>
+  * Color Selection Area: A choice of six colors to make a guess from.<br>

 <br><br><br><br>